cgrindel/rules_swift_package_manager/docs/faq.md

 No. The Gazelle plugin inspects the Swift source files and the directory structure to determine the placement and content of the Bazel build files.
 The repository rules leverage information about the Swift packages (e.g., dump and describe JSON).
-However, both implementations use the `module_index.json` to resolve module references to Bazel targets.
+However, both implementations use the `module_index.json` to resolve module references to Bazel targets for the external dependencies.

 ## Does this replace [rules_spm](https://github.com/cgrindel/rules_spm/)?